geralang/gerap/README.md

 ```
 gerap run
 ```
 Builds the package in the current directory and runs the resulting binary.
+Requires that:
+- This package defines a main procedure in its configuration file
+- `target = "c"` or `target = "js"`
-Requires that this package defines a main procedure in its configuration file, that `target = "c"` and that the C compiler used generates an executable that can be run on the current platform.
+- *(when `target = "c"`)* the C compiler used generates an executable that can be run on the current platform
+- *(when `target = "js"`)* the resulting file can be interpreted by a Javascript engine (e.g. Node.js)

 ```
 gerap clean